cgnorthcutt/cgnorthcutt.github.io/README.md

 * Use machine learning to augment human learning, especially for social good.
 * Understand and learn in spite of uncertainty and noise in labeled datasets.

-While these two directions may appear disparate, they are mutually dependent.
+While these two ideas appear disparate, they are mutually dependent.
 Humans often have false notions about the world and encounter misinformation, yet we still learn well in noisy environments.
-Augmenting human learning using machine learning necessitates a deeper understanding of learning in these noisy environments.
-The future will unveil an increased synergy between machine learning and human learning.
-It is important we have the tools to deal with uncertainty in the real-world, while maintaining the foresight to focus our technological solutions towards social good.
+Augmenting human learning with machine learning necessitates a deeper understanding of learning in noisy environments.
+Across healthcare, agriculture, politics, economics, transportation... our future as a species relies on an increasing synergy between machine learning and human learning: it is paramount that we have the tools to deal with real-world uncertainty, while maintaining the foresight to focus our advances in machine intelligence towards social good.

 ## Industry and Institutional Research